As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Here are seven tried-and-true ways that you can save a little coin on your next cruise (without missing out on any of the fun!).

-1. Sign Up for Mailing Lists and Save Big.
+1. Sign Up for Mailing Lists and Save Big

 While you can find some good deals just by searching the internet, the best thing you can do is join the mailing lists of the cruise companies that you want to travel with.
 They may offer you savings that you won't see anywhere else.
 (Most of them won’t spam you terribly, so don’t worry about your inbox filling up in five minutes.)

 If you have a travel agent, then sign up for their list too.
 Don’t be afraid to vie for competing offers, either.
 If your travel agent offers you a deal, you can always reach out to the cruise line to see if they can do better, and vice versa.
-It won’t always work, but in the day and age, it can’t hurt.
+It won’t always work, but in this day and age, it can’t hurt.

 But subscribing to these emails, you will gain access to the latest and greatest information regarding deals and discounts that are currently available.
 You might even get a sneak peek at some new features or offers if you are lucky.

-2. Book Your Trip Well Ahead of Time.
+2. Book Your Trip Well Ahead of Time

 The longer you wait to plan your trip, the more expensive it can become, especially if you miss out on those elusive last-minute deals.
 Instead of waiting for deals that may never come, start planning early.
 This will give you plenty of time to get a feel for the options available before those options run out the door.
 That way, you can jump on the options that have limited availability and sell up quickly when everyone else gets on the boat (ha!).